OpenWaterFoundation/owf-app-dev-ng/README.md

 > **IMPORTANT:** If previously testing the library using the above development instructions, the application's `package.json` file contains the path to the local library files.
-This needs to be changed to the most recent published (or desired) version before pushing up any changes in the application.
+This needs to be changed to the most recent published (or desired) version before pushing up any changes to GitHub.

 ## Using MapComponent as an Embeddable Element ##